y330/y330/README.md

 - ⌨ My main development language is **Python**, and I have used various packages incuding Numpy, Pandas, Matplotlib, Pygame, and many more!

-- 💬 Ask me about **Python, HTML/CSS/JS, programming concepts, or general development**
+- 💬 Ask me about **Python, HTML/CSS/JS, and (operating system, not development)Windows or Android.**

 - 📫 How to reach me **avivyonah@gmail.com**

-- 📄 Know about my experiences [https://y33.0.github.io/](https://y330.github.io/)
+- 📄 Know about my experiences [https://y330.github.io/](https://y330.github.io/)

 <h3 align="left">Connect with me:</h3>